-Peruvian ginseng – Maca (Lepidium meyenii) is a herb that has adaptogenic properties, increases resistance to the organism, improves its functioning, boosts mental and physical health and it has no side effects.
+Peruvian ginseng – Maca (Lepidium meyenii) is a herb that has adaptogenic properties, increases resistance to the organism, improves its functioning, boosts mental and physical health, and has no side effects.
 It resembles a rock and grows in the highlands of the Andes in Peru.

-The area where the maca grows is known for the extreme climatic conditions (reduced oxygen, ice, strong winds and sun).
-No other herb used in diet grows in these conditions.
+The area where the maca grows is known for the extreme climatic conditions (reduced oxygen, ice, strong winds, and Sun).
+No other herb used in the diet grows in these conditions.

 By stimulating the pituitary gland and the hypothalamus, it affects all the glands for internal excretion in maintaining the optimum level of hormones in the body for its normal functioning.
 It is a natural and effective regulator of hormonal balance and can be used by men and women of all ages.